Libby Gerard

 The goals of this course are to develop the knowledge and skills to utilize data to inform your practice as both a STEM disciplinary expert and a STEM educator.
 You will use this knowledge to conduct investigations in STEM and STEM education and formulate criteria to review and customize curriculum designed to support secondary school students in data-based STEM research projects.

-Apprentice Teaching in Science and Mathematics, UGIS 303, Fall and Spring
+Apprentice Teaching in Science and Mathematics, UGIS 303/EDUC 226, Fall and Spring

-This course is designed to promote effective teaching methods for science and mathematics classrooms, including strategies for lesson planning, assessment, and English language learner support.
+This course is designed to promote effective, equity-centered teaching methods for science and mathematics classrooms, including strategies for lesson planning, assessment, and responsive customization of instruction.
 The course supports student and intern teachers of secondary science and mathematics in undertaking an inquiry project on their own teaching practice and earning a credential for teaching in California secondary schools.

 Degree(s)